CoreWeave

 Kubernetes Secrets

 The workflow requires two Kubernetes Secrets to be created — one from a Weights and Biases API key, the other from a Hugging Face user access token.
-These are used to log metrics during fine tuning, and (potentially) download the base model from Hugging Face.
+These Secrets will be leveraged to log metrics during fine-tuning, and (potentially) download the base model from Hugging Face.

 To create the Weights and Biases Secret, encode your Weights and Biases API key with base64.